 Q: Do I have to have a homebirth if I choose a midwife?

 A: Place of birth is your decision.
 We believe you will labour best in the place where you are most comfortable.
-Midwives are equally skilled and comfortable with both settings.
+Midwives are equally skilled and comfortable in both settings.

 Q: How much does it cost to have a midwife?